Raytesnel/micropython_ordina/README.md

 ## IoT

-Personally, the two main strengths of microcontrollers are:
+Personally, I think the two main strengths of microcontrollers are:

 1. Fast start up and power down, which is great for battery-powered projects.
 (Check [deepsleep](https://docs.micropython.org/en/latest/esp32/quickref.html#deep-sleep-mode) for more information.)